cfware/babel-plugin-bundled-import-meta/README.md

 is not compatible with webpack so use another method.
 If anyone knows of a 'best' option for use with webpack please open an issue or PR.

 When bundling with rollup you should generally use `esm` here.
-For any output format other than `esm` rollup will translate to the correct output.
 The only exception is if rollup is generating an `esm` bundle for targets that do not support `import.meta.url`.
 If you are using `import.meta.url` in your code but must maintain compatibility with browsers that do not support this it is probably best to have rollup generate a different bundle format.

+## Example

+See [rollup-demo] for a mock package showing use of this plugin with rollup.

 ## Running tests